 - Re-trains muscles

-Kinesiology tape is useful in retraining any muscle that has lost function or works in an unhealthy manner.
+Kinesiology tape helps retrain any muscle that has lost function or works in an unhealthy manner.
 We may use it to correct your head and neck posture and even help stroke patients improve their walk.
-The sensation of the presence of tape on your skin may make you aware of your stance and movements.
+The sensation of tape on your skin may make you aware of your stance and movements.

 - Enhanced performance

 We use kinesiology taping on athletes to help them reach their peak performance, like running a marathon and preventing possible sports injuries.

 Kinesiology taping is contraindicated in the following circumstances:

 - Open wounds because it can lead to infections or skin damage

 - Diabetes because you may not notice any tape reactions if there is reduced sensation in some parts

 - Deep vein thrombosis because the increased fluid flow can lead to fatal dislodged blood clotting

 - Allergies if your skin is allergic to adhesives